 Property can present specific issues for beneficiaries as it is an immovable asset; thus, there is no doubt where it is situated.
 Being domiciled in the UK means tax is payable on worldwide income and capital.
-This conflicts with Spanish legislation which insists that tax is paid on assets based in Spain if the owner is tax-resident there.
+This conflicts with Spanish legislation, which insists that tax is paid on assets based in Spain if the owner is tax-resident there.
 The DTT will ensure that the deceased’s heirs won’t pay tax twice upon death.
-However, the process is not straight-forward.
+However, the process is not straightforward.

-The Spanish and UK tax authorities do not discriminate in terms of who owns which assets when they dispatch tax bills.
+The Spanish and UK tax authorities do not discriminate regarding who owns which assets when they dispatch tax bills.
 For cash and readily realisable savings and investments, this usually presents few problems.
-Non-liquid investments (including complexed UCIS funds) and property can, therefore, create problems for descendants similar to those faced by aristocratic families of 18th century France.
+Non-liquid investments (including complex UCIS funds) and property can create problems for descendants similar to those of aristocratic families of 18th-century France.

-Having to sell a house, apartment or land in the UK to pay a Spanish inheritance tax or UK tax bill can present challenges.
-The market may have recently corrected, making it difficult to sell, or it may not be possible to sell at all due to oversupply or recessionary times.
+Selling a house, apartment or land in the UK to pay a Spanish inheritance tax or UK tax bill can present challenges.
+The market may have recently corrected, making it difficult to sell, or it may not be possible due to oversupply or recessionary times.
 To further complicate matters, a mortgage lender might also push for the sale of a house to recover their loan.
 The tax authorities will still want their money; they rarely allow more than six months for the beneficiaries or estate to pay.

 Spanish Inheritance tax in Andalucia

-Understanding the ‘ins and outs’ of Spanish inheritance tax can be challenging for expatriates.
+Understanding Spanish inheritance tax’s ‘ins and outs’ can be challenging for expatriates.
 Andalucia has always been considered a relatively high-taxed region of Spain.
 Things have been changing, however, perhaps spurred by tax competition between other Spanish regions and nearby Portugal.